Ghajini (2008 film): Home media

-The two-disc collector's edition DVD was manufactured by Big Home Video and distributed by international distributor, Adlabs Films Ltd (New name is Reliance MediaWorks) on 13 March 2009.
+The two-disc collector's edition DVD was manufactured by Big Home Video and distributed by international distributor, Adlabs Films Ltd. (now Reliance MediaWorks) on 13 March 2009.

-Video game
+Video games

 A PC video game based on the film was manufactured and produced by FXLabs Studios Pvt Ltd and Geetha Arts, and marketed and distributed by Eros Home Entertainment: Ghajini – The Game.
 It is a third-person action game consisting of five levels of play; here the player controlled the protagonist Sanjay to accomplish missions using martial arts, weapons, and artefacts.
 It was hailed as India's first true 3D PC game with an MSRP of US$14.99.
 Although never officially rated, the distributor recommends that 15+ year old players partake in the game.

+Mobile video games were also released by Indiagames based on the film including Ghajini The Game and Ghajini Ultimate Workout.

 Controversy

 Director A. R. Murugadoss was arrested shortly before the film's completion.
 According to Salem Chandrasekhar, the producer of the Tamil original, he had not bought the rights to remake the film in Hindi.

+Anil Kapoor sarcastically mentioned that the director of the original film, Memento (2000) Christopher Nolan, from which Murugadoss based-off story, was very upset, he told Anil "I have heard that one of my films has been copied.
+I (Kapoor) said Ghajini.
+He was very upset about it.
+I told Aamir also.
+I told (Nolan) the film had just been released over there and is a big success.
+(He then said) Yeah, no money, no credit, no nothing.”

 Reception

-50% of the reviews in review aggregator Rotten Tomatoes were positive.